 For certain countries or regions, applying for a sender number is mandatory.
 Countries are divided into three sender number groups:

-- Group 1: North America (Random number assigned)
+- Group 1: North America (Random number assigned) - supports both SMS and MMS

-- Group 2: Custom Alphanumeric Sender ID (3–11 characters)
+- Group 2: Custom Alphanumeric Sender ID (3–11 characters) - supports SMS only

-- Group 3: No Sender Number Required
+- Group 3: No Sender Number Required - supports SMS only

 You only need to apply once per group, and the approved sender number can be used across all countries within that same group.